crarch/voj-web/src/problems/Combination Logic Circuit/2001/problem.md

 order:1
 ---

-See hitsz-cslab.gitee.io/diglogic/lab1/s1/ for detail

-The name of Top module should be `top_module`
+The name of Top module should be top_module

 Following is an example